DC293/DC293.github.io/_machine-learning/Multiple-linear-regression.md

 0.7246568833817395
 ```

-Now if we only use enginesize, horsepower, citympg and highwaympg:
+Now if we only use engine size, horse power, city mpg and highway mpg:
 ```python
 print(m_lr2.score(x_test2, y_test2))
 0.7485144912093225